usmanchaudhri/word-game-service/README.md

 Build Info
 ---
 This project is build and compiled using Java 1.7.
-This project is using Dropwizard Java framework which has an embedded Jersey server.
+This project is using Dropwizard (0.8.2) Java framework which has an embedded Jersey server.
+The embedded jersey starts when the `java -jar` command is supplied on the fat JAR.
+The far JAR has all the third party libraries with-in and is self-contained.

 How to start the WordGame application
 ---